pdrummond/pauldrummond.dev/src/posts/favourite-life-quotes.md

 > Creativity is seeing what others see and thinking what no one else ever thought.
 > <br/>-- <cite>Albert Einstein</cite>

+> The only devils in this world are those running around inside our own hearts, and that is where all our bettles should be fought.
+> <br/>-- <cite>Mahatma Gandhi</cite>

 > You can't change your friends but you can change your friends.
 > <br/>-- <cite>ANON</cite>